Have you been blocked?

 This action will protect your user from surrendering their personal information, and potentially prevent their workstation from becoming infected with botnet software.
 Blocking malicious content also offers you the potential to educate your users immediately.

-While it is possible that the current hardware that is running your DNS resolver may be able to handle processing of DNS Firewall Threat Feeds, we recommend the following hardware configuration:
+While it is possible that the current hardware that is running your DNS resolver may be able to handle the processing of DNS Firewall Threat Feeds, we recommend the following hardware configuration:

 8 core CPU